Jersey (EP): Full album cancellation and EP

 However, on October 15, Thorne announced that her full-length debut album would be scrapped in favor of an EP instead and the eleven recorded songs were archived.
 The following week, Thorne announced the official track list along with a preview of "Paperweight".
 The EP was released on November 17, with no single released and soon after, Thorne announced her departure from Hollywood Records.

-Only in April 2015, Thorne opened up for J-14 about the real reason her album never released: the album didn't sound like imagined and she wasn't happy with the "auto-tuned bad music", so Thorne realized she wouldn't be a great singer and decided to cancel the project.
+In April 2015, Thorne opened up to J-14 about the real reason her album was never released: the album didn't sound like she imagined and she wasn't happy with the "auto-tuned bad music", so Thorne realized she wouldn't be a great singer and decided to cancel the project.

 Promotion

 No single was released, only the remix version of "Call It Whatever" was included in Jersey.
-Thorne promoted the EP for a one time, in the event Shall We Dance on Ice, in Bloomington, Illinois, on December 16, 2014, when she performed "Jersey".
+Thorne promoted the EP once, during the event Shall We Dance on Ice, in Bloomington, Illinois, on December 16, 2014, when she performed "Jersey".

 Track listing

-On October 28, Thorne posted a picture on her Facebook page from what is likely the behind the scenes of her EP/original album cover photoshoot which included the official track list for the EP.
+On October 28, 2014, Thorne posted a picture on her Facebook page from what is likely the behind the scenes of her EP/original album cover photoshoot which included the official track list for the EP.
 Credits taken from Qobuz, except for the title track, taken from APRA AMCOS.